VikasPrasad27/VikasPrasad_CodeXslinger_TaskSubmission/README.md

 ## Features

 - 🔍 **Product Search**: Users can search for products by name.
-- 📡 **Backend API**: A RESTful API to manage and fetch product data.
-Data can be stored in database.
+- 📡 **Backend API**: ExpressJs used to manage Route and Database to store data, From which we can fetch onto frontend.

 ## Screenshots